johbrust/simulink_gym/examples/envs/cartpole_simulink/cartpole_simulink.md

 # Simulink Implementation of the Cart Pole Environment

-This implementation of the classic cart pole environment uses the standard Simulink blocks to model the underlying differential equations of the [dynamics](https://coneural.org/florian/papers/05_cart_pole.pdf).
+Implementation of the classic cart pole environment using standard Simulink blocks to model the underlying differential equations of the [dynamics](https://coneural.org/florian/papers/05_cart_pole.pdf).

 The environment is modelled in `cartpole_simulink.slx` and wrapped in [`cartpole_simulink.py`](./cartpole_simulink.py).